ItsTalha0/commitanator/README.md

-A simple python chart greener
+A simple python chart greener by commiting every day